Last Updated on

 - None of the materials are known or suspected to cause harm to humans (MADE SAFE certification)

-- GREENGUARD Gold certified, meaning low VOC emissions
+- GREENGUARD Gold certified, meaning low chemical emissions such as VOCs

 - Formaldehyde Free Verified